pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 `
 ```

-Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call - spaces & users (deprecated)
+##### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call - spaces & users (deprecated)[​](#grant-an-authorized-client-different-levels-of-access-to-various-resources-and-read-access-to-channels-using-regex-in-a-single-call---spaces--users-deprecated)

-- Grants my-authorized-userId:
-  - Read access to space-a and userId-c.
-  - Read/write access to space-b, space-c, space-d, and get/update to userId-d.
-  - Read access to spaces matching ^space-[A-Za-z0-9]$.

 ```
 `1try {